-How many credits do I need to earn to receive my associate degree?
+How many credits do I need to earn to receive my degree?

-Most academic programs require 60 credits to earn the associate degree.
-Some of the Allied Health- and Technology-based programs such as Vascular Technology or Natural Gas Technology vary between 60 and 70 depending on the specific nature of the program.
+Most bachelor’s degree programs require 120-124 credits, and most associate degree programs require 60 credits.
+Some of the associate-level Allied Health- and Technology-based programs such as Vascular Technology or Natural Gas Technology vary between 60 and 70 depending on the specific nature of the program.

 Does Lackawanna College have an application deadline?